Combodo/iTop/SECURITY.md

 # 🔒 Reporting vulnerabilities

 We take all security bugs seriously.
-Thank you for improving the security of iTop !
+Thank you for improving the security of iTop!
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.